vstanchev/iBanStart-API/services/API_compagny_creation.md

 Congrats!
 At this stage, basically your company should be registered.
 You may use this service to automatically convert your company creation account into a Pro account.
 Otherwise, just send us the IBAN of the account you want to release your capital (it must be an account at your company's name).

 The following data will be required:
-* accountNumber
-* registrationNumber
+* RegistrationNumber
 * registrationDate
-* Documents (articleOfAssociationSigned and proofOfIncorporation)
+* Documents (articleOfAssociationSigned and KBIS and iBanFirst opening account contract)

 Our team will need a quick analysis of the documents you sent before you can enjoy our Pro services.
 The liberation of your funds must follow in the next 48 hours.